Part 12: Strategic Capital Steering Group

 (Part 12 previously related to the Careers Service Subcommittee of the Education Committee, and was deleted by Council with effect from 23 June 2017 (Gazette, Vol.147, p.550, 8 June 2017).)

 Made by Council with effect from 26 January 2018 (Gazette, Vol.148, p.199-200, 11 January 2018).
 Amended on 6 April 2018 (Gazette, Vol.148, p.362-363, 22 March 2018), 8 June 2018 (Gazette, Vol.148, p.490-491, 24 May 2018), 1 March 2019 (Gazette, Vol.149, p.291-292, 14 February 2019), 27 December 2019 (Gazette, Vol. 150, p.
-162, 12 December 2019), 4 March 2022 (Gazette, Vol.152, p.217, 17 February 2022) and 15 July 2022 (Gazette, Vol.152, p.
-456, 30 June 2022)
+162, 12 December 2019), 4 March 2022 (Gazette, Vol.152, p.217, 17 February 2022) ,15 July 2022 (Gazette, Vol.152, p.
+456, 30 June 2022) and 31 May 2024 (Gazette, Vol. 154, p.
+439, 16 May 2024).

 12.1.
 The Strategic Capital Steering Group shall consist of: